bytedance/libtpa/doc/prog_guide.rst

-Note that although this function just looks like the ``readv`` system call, it has a huge semantic difference: all fields in this struct are filled by libtpa (instead of by the APP like the ``readv`` system call).
-This is for implementing the zero copy read, and the justice is simple: only libtpa knows the data buffer address and size.
+Note that although this function just looks like the ``readv`` system call, it has a huge semantic difference: all fields in this struct are filled by Libtpa (instead of by the APP like the ``readv`` system call).
+This is for implementing the zero copy read, and the justice is simple: only Libtpa knows the data buffer address and size.
 Both of them are unpredictable for the APP at the time this API gets invoked.

-Thus, when the APP has done the processing of the read iov, it should invoke the ``iov_read_done`` callback to reclaim the memory allocated by libtpa.
+Thus, when the APP has done the processing of the read iov, it should invoke the ``iov_read_done`` callback to reclaim the memory allocated by Libtpa.
 Here is an example:

 .. code-block:: c
    :caption: tpa_zreadv example